 - a.
-An election shall be helped in the Winter term for the election of Executives and President.
-The date of the nominations and election shall be approved by the C.R.O based on the recommendation of the ERO, provided that elections must occur after the Reading Week of the Faculty of Liberal Arts and Professional Studies and not later than two weeks before the last day of regular classes during the Winter session. - b.
-The six student Members elected shall be: - i. the President:

-- ii. the Vice-President of Operations; - iii. the Vice-President of Events and Programming; - iv. the Vice-President of Academic Affairs; - v. the Vice-President of Communications; and - vi. the Vice-President of Commuter Relations a.
-Candidates for the elected positions shall be nominated pursuant to a nomination form approved by the Elections Committee, signed by at least forty electors (Winter elections) and twenty electors (Fall elections) of the respective constituency, and submitted to the Elections Committee.
+An election shall be held in the Winter term for the positions of the Executives and President.
+The election timeline shall be determined by the C.R.O, in consultation with the E.R.O, ensuring that the election concludes before the first week of April or the start of winter examinations.
+If necessary, the emergency committee may vote to extend the election duration under exceptional circumstances. - b.
+The six student Members elected shall be: - i. the President; - ii. the Vice-President of Operations; - iii. the Vice-President of Events and Programming; - iv. the Vice-President of Academic Affairs; - v. the Vice-President of Communications; and - vi. the Vice-President of Commuter Relations a.
+Candidates for the elected positions shall be nominated pursuant to a nomination form approved by the Elections Committee, signed by 40 electors for the Fall and Winter elections of the respective constituency, and submitted to the Elections Committee.
 It is the responsibility of the candidate to submit a bona fide nomination or application form.